Neural-Systems-at-UIO/WebWarp/Docs/start.rst

 **Opening a sample dataset**
 -------------------------------
-A Demo dataset is present in the QUINT-Demo collab: https://wiki.ebrains.eu/bin/view/Collabs/image-registration-and-analysis-demo
+A Demo dataset is present in a Demo collab: https://wiki.ebrains.eu/bin/view/Collabs/image-registration-and-analysis-demo

 Load the file containing linear WebAlign registration by clicking on the file: "demo_mouse_data.waln"